Nutritional Info

 Protein: select one, (nutritional info is based on chicken)

-6 oz chicken breast, sliced
+6 oz chicken breast, shredded

 6 oz turkey, sliced